 Moving forward, there are tons of opportunities for brands to offer smaller, boutique experiences that still provide the physical, “three-dimensional” approach to shopping that we crave.

-Pop-ups are another exciting way to offer tons of opportunity for low-cost experimentation, and even if inventory is limited, these spaces can drive traffic to your online store, setting up a multi-dimensional connection with customers.
+Pop-ups are another exciting way to offer tons of opportunities for low-cost experimentation, and even if inventory is limited, these spaces can drive traffic to your online store, setting up a multi-dimensional connection with customers.

-Even opening a location inside of another store can be a great opportunity to connect with a new audience.
+Even opening a location inside another store can be a great opportunity to connect with a new audience.
 Sephora has been doing this for well over a decade, but more recently Birchbox has seen great results opening up a popup inside of the Washington DC location of Rent the Runway.